-Degenerative disease of the shoulder affects over 50's and involves growth of boney spurs around the shoulder, joint disease and worsening blood supply.
+Degenerative disease of the shoulder affects those over 50’s and involves growth of bony spurs around the shoulder, joint disease and worsening blood supply.
 The effects of trauma and wear and tear are magnified and rotator cuff tear occurs more easily.

 To diagnose a rotator cuff tear, the consultant will question the patient to: